 Disney World's Magic Kingdom has been entertaining crowds since 1971 and the theme park is still as popular as ever.
 It is the iconic attractions that continue to draw the crowds, making them the top must-see attractions at Disney World's first and foremost theme park.

-While many of the attractions at Disney's Magic Kingdom are long-running favorites, recent renovations to Fantasyland offers returning guests more Disney World than ever before.
+While many of the attractions at Disney's Magic Kingdom are long-running favorites, recent renovations to Fantasyland offer returning guests more Disney World than ever before.

-It's nearly impossible to see all the attractions at Disney's Magic Kingdom in one day, but make sure your plans include at least one or more of the following top 10 can't-miss attractions.
+It's nearly impossible to see all the attractions at Disney's Magic Kingdom in one day, but make sure your plans include at least a few of the following top 10 can't-miss attractions.
+Also, be sure to check out when the best time to go is.

 "Yo ho, yo ho, it's a pirate's life for me!"
 This classic Magic Kingdom ride that launched the movie series showcases Disney's animatronics at its best with ghostly sightings and rowdy pirate pillaging.
 Fans of the movie series and Jack Sparrow will enjoy searching the attraction's scenes for the spry swashbuckler.
 After a rather long dungeon queue, guests board a boat for a ride through the pirate-themed attraction.
 Most of the ride is gentle, but passengers may be caught by surprise during a sudden drop that usually creates a small splash.